EFL’s calls to administrators ‘going unanswered’ as they seek Derby response

 Derby were placed in administration last September by Morris.
 The club have been deducted 21 points for entering administration and for admitted breaches of EFL financial regulations.

-The team are fighting for survival under manager Wayne Rooney and are currently eight points from safety having played a game more than 21st-placed Reading.
+The team are fighting for survival under manager Wayne Rooney and sit eight points from safety having played a game more than 21st-placed Reading.

 Register for free to continue reading